Promote Your Catholic Schools Week Celebration

 Communicate Your School’s Value

-Use your website or Facebook page to draw attention to the 2018 theme and how it relates to your school.
+Use your website or Facebook page to draw attention to this year's theme and how it relates to your school.
 Post A Dozen Reasons to Choose Catholic Schools

 and an invitation to come see Catholic education in action.
 Publish a National Catholic Schools Week event schedule in your parish bulletin.
 Ask families and faculty to invite friends and neighbors to participate in the week’s festivities.